NEW YORK TECH CATALOG 2024–2025

 School of Management Curriculum

-Curriculum Requirements for the Bachelor of Science in Business Administration
+Curriculum Requirements for Bachelor of Science in Business Administration

 Major Requirements